withahershey/Automatic-Plant-Waterer/README.md

 # Automatic-Plant-Waterer
 The .ino is the arduino code
-The msv2  is the should hold teh schmatic and the pcb design the other png is the breadboard design.
+\n The msv2  is the should hold teh schmatic and the pcb design
+\n the other png is the breadboard design.

-thanks for seeing one of my projects :)
+\nthanks for seeing one of my projects :)